ravenleeblack/modern_ide/README.md

 As someone who has been deeply involved in C and NASM programming and has been working on a language and its compiler for several years, I am on the brink of completing this compiler.
 Consequently, I'm eager to have the UI frontend ready for when I finish the compiler.
 This has led me to delve into learning WPF XAML for the user interface.
 I hope that this project will pique the interest of others and encourage their participation in making it a reality.

-You can make the text sound better and more engaging by improving its structure, clarity, and overall readability.
-Here's a revised version of your text:

-Project Title: Illeshian-Ide - Building an IDE from Scratch

-Creating a real Integrated Development Environment (IDE) is a challenging endeavor, and the documentation on how to go about it is scarce.
-We are hopeful that, with time, members of the community will come together to contribute their valuable knowledge to this project.

-Any frontend program typically consists of two primary components: the User Interface (UI) elements and the underlying mechanics that make those elements work seamlessly.

-In our project, we're leveraging XAML for the UI elements and C# for the mechanics.
-While I can't claim expertise in either XAML or C#, I'm committed to gathering the information required to develop a full-fledged IDE.
-My vision for this project is for it to serve as a valuable resource for those embarking on their journey to create and design their own IDE.

-My approach to this project is organized into lessons that will gradually build up over time.
-I'm optimistic that, with the help of others in the community, we can create something truly remarkable.
-It's a collaborative effort that we hope others will join.

-Illeshian_ide

-As someone who has been deeply involved in C and NASM programming and has been working on a language and its compiler for several years, I am on the brink of completing this compiler.
-Consequently, I'm eager to have the UI frontend ready for when I finish the compiler.
-This has led me to delve into learning WPF XAML for the user interface.
-I hope that this project will pique the interest of others and encourage their participation in making it a reality.

 Goals of this Project:

 1 Edit files within a tabbed window.